-We are pleased to have the support of five Patrons, all of whom are leading figures from the worlds of science and academia.
+We are pleased to have the support of seven Patrons, all of whom are leading figures from the worlds of science and defence.

-The British Pugwash Group is occasionally supported by the British Pugwash Trust, a charitable foundation established to support scientists in the UK and beyond involved in Pugwash-type activity.
+British Pugwash Group is occasionally supported by the British Pugwash Trust, a charitable foundation established to support scientists involved in Pugwash-type activity.
 A list of current trustees can be found here.

-Our publications include reports of in-depth scientific and policy research, both internally and externally commissioned, as well as public position statements and factual comment to the media.
+Our publications include reports of in-depth scientific and policy research, both internally and externally commissioned, as well as public position statements.

-We also participate with International Pugwash in research on the history of Pugwash and opening its archives to researchers.
+We also participate with International Pugwash in research on the history of Pugwash and help keep its archives open to researchers.

 - Ethics of armed robotic systems